FOOD SENSITIVITIES OR INTOLERANCE

 Supplementary Nutrients.
 Correction of body chemistry and rebuilding the digestive system usually requires supplementary nutrients.
 The best approach, in most cases, is a complete nutritional balancing program.
 If one is not ready for this, most everyone can benefit from a digestive aid with ox bile and pancreatin, a very pure diet, drinking distilled or spring water only, and adding a few supplements such as kelp, if possible, vitamins A, B, C, D and others.

 Detoxify.
+This is also part of every nutritional balancing program.
 Many times, allergic symptoms will improve as toxins are removed from the body.
-The only methods I most recommend are the use of a dry, low-temperature, preferably near infrared light sauna, coffee enemas, colonic irrigation, or other means of sweating such as steam baths, perhaps.
-Be sure to avoid ionic foot baths such as the BEFE, Q2, Bio-cleanse and others, as these are not safe.
+The only methods I most recommend are the use of a near infrared lamp sauna, coffee enemas, genital coffee implants, foot reflexology and the rest of the nutritional balancing program.
+Please avoid ionic foot baths such as the BEFE, Q2, Bio-cleanse and others, as these are not safe.
 Nor do I recommend clay baths, although they will detoxify the body to some degree.

 Candida Albicans.
 Overgrowth of candida albicans and other yeasts in the intestines often produces food sensitivities and contributes to leaky gut syndrome.
 You can help starve the yeast by avoiding all sugars, fruits, juices and other sweets.
 You may also need to limit carbohydrate intake and focus the diet more on vegetables and proteins.
 Usually, deeper correction of body chemistry are necessary to correct the tendency for candida overgrowth.